US: Shooting at transit station in Philadelphia leaves 8 people injured | DW | 17.02.2021

 "Today's mass shooting near the Olney Transportation Center, in broad daylight, is yet another example of the vicious, outrageous and unacceptable gun violence epidemic that's threatening the lives and safety of our fellow Philadelphians," Kenney said, adding "as police continue to investigate, we remain committed to making our streets safer for all of us."

-Philadelphia, along with other large American cities, have experienced an uptick in crime during the COVID-19 pandemic.
+Philadelphia, along with other large American cities, have experienced an uptick in crime during the coronavirus pandemic.
 Philadelphia police registered 50 homicides in January alone, a 32% increase over the prevous year.

 wd/aw (AP)